 Today, Bikaner is often sadly overshadowed by the splendours of Jodhpur and Jaisalmer.
 We feel this enchanting city is much more than just a gateway to the Thar, and can easily justify two nights on your itinerary.
 For us, Bikaner captures the very essence of Rajasthan: in its bustling old town, camels saunter past colourful stalls, moustached elders chat over chai, and vibrant local dress adds a splash of unbelievable colour; looming above is Junagarh Fort, which is perhaps the best-preserved and most elaborately bejewelled fort in all of Rajasthan.
 Bikaner has a great deal to offer visitors, and here we share with you our top tips on things to see and do:

 This spectacular fort was constructed between 1587 and 1593 by Rai Singh, the third ruler of Bikaner.
 Thanks to a staggering 986-metre-long sandstone wall studded with 37 bastions and a moat, the fort has never been conquered.
-For this reason Junagarh Fort remains in excellent condition.
+For this reason, Junagarh Fort remains in excellent condition.
 The stunning palaces, temples and pavilions within were built by successive rulers over the centuries though retain a harmonious architectural style.
 Arguably the most impressive room is the Anoop Mahal, which dates back to 1690 and served as Maharaja Anoop Singh’s Hall of Private Audience.
-It was lavishly embellished by Maharaja Surat Singh in the late 18th century with mirror work and golf leaf.
+It was lavishly embellished by Maharaja Surat Singh in the late 18th century with mirror work and gold leaf.
 Our favourite room in Junagarh Fort was the Badal Mahal (Cloud Palace); adorned with beautiful hand-painted clouds and scenes of rainstorms; a rare occurrence in this dry desert land.
-Other impressive rooms include the Hawa Mahal (Palace of Winds) where a huge mirror over the Mahraja’s bed allowed him to keep tabs on activities in the courtyard below.
+Other impressive rooms include the Hawa Mahal (Palace of Winds) where a huge mirror over the Maharaja’s bed allowed him to keep tabs on activities in the courtyard below.
 The Lal Niwas dating back to the mid 16th century is the oldest part of Junagarh Fort; the Durbar Niwas (Coronation Palace), built in the 20th century, is the newest.

 National Camel Research Centre (aka Camel Farm):